aventuralabs/SS/README.md

 Returns the Phonex encoding of a string.

 #### SS.cellex(str)
 Variation of Phonex created by the author.
+As opposed to Phonex, first letters are encoded, duplicates are preserved, results are not limited by length.